ucdavis-bioinformatics-training/2021-Oct-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro3.md

     correctAnswer: "b"
   },
   {
-    question: "In your shell script change the pipeline so that it only counts the nucleotides (and not the header) AND it only counts the first 100 bases.
+    question: "Write a command (using pipes) using the 'genome.fa' file that counts the nucleotides (and not the header) AND it only counts the first 100 bases.
 How many A's are there?",
     answers: {
       a: "35",
       b: "30",